-The stock option grants have an exercise price equal to the closing price of our stock price on the grant date, and vest as to 33% of the options shares on the first anniversary of the grant date, with the remaining option shares vesting in annual installments over the subsequent two years, provided that the named executive officer remains in continuous service with us as of each vesting date.
-The restricted stock awards vest in three equal annual installments beginning on the first anniversary of the vesting date (or in the case of Mr. Bloom's initial restricted stock award, beginning on the grant date), provided that the named executive officer remains in continuous service with us as of each vesting date.
+We consider premium-priced stock option grants to our named executive officers as performance-based since they have an exercise price equal to the closing price of our stock on the grant date plus a premium, which was an approximately 10% premium over the closing price of our stock on the date of grant in 2023.
+One third of the option shares and restricted stock awards vest on the first anniversary of the grant date, with the remaining option shares and restricted stock awards vesting in annual installments over the subsequent two years, provided that the named executive officer remains in continuous service with us as of each vesting date.
+The premium-priced stock options granted in 2023 require the stock price to stay at or above the strike price for such option for at least 20 consecutive trading days (or 30 calendar days) before the stock option can be exercised by the grantee.